Friendship Style Quiz Result

 Blind spots

 - Geographic isolation.
 Loyalists who move cities often go years without making new local friends — because the existing ones are 'enough,' even when those friends are 2,000 miles away.
+Daily life gets thinner without anyone nearby.

 Who you pair well with

 - The Connector — Connectors pull Loyalists into new social waters they wouldn't otherwise enter.
 The pairing tempers the Connector's volatility and the Loyalist's isolation.
+A Connector will invite a Loyalist to seventeen things; the Loyalist will say yes to two and meet a new person at each.
+Over a year that's enough to widen the Loyalist's world without forced extroversion.

 Five small practices for The Loyalist